-This specifically includes works of the section of the M4 on-ramp from the Great Western Highway to provide greater storage capacity and merge lengths.
-Electronic signage and vehicle detection devices would also be installed in this location.
+This specifically included works to the section of the M4 on-ramp from the Great Western Highway to provide greater storage capacity and merge lengths.
+Electronic signage and vehicle detection devices have also been installed in this location.

-The proposed works as part of the M4 Smart Motorway project at the on-ramp adjacent to the site are shown in Figure 2.3 with no impacts on the site anticipated.
+The works formed part of the M4 Smart Motorway project with the works to the on-ramp adjacent to the site shown in Figure 2.3.